 International Seminary accepts transfer credits from approved colleges for courses on which a grade of C or better was earned.
-The student must submit official transcripts sent directly from the college to International.
+The student must contact all previously-attended colleges, and have them send official transcripts directly to the admissions office.
 Acceptance of transfer credit is subject to the approval of the Admissions Office.
 The Seminary routinely deals with transfer students whose credits or degrees were earned from non-accredited colleges (especially overseas), or from colleges that are no longer in existence.
 Every effort is made to provide recognition for these studies.
-Contact the Admissions Office if you have questions concerning your previous studies.